 The crescent moon hanging in the distance reminds me that it is important to feel good NOW, not hinge our positive emotions on reaching some far away goal or distant state.
 Life is happening around us every moment, and we can generate the feelings we desire in big ways and small every day.

-In a reading, this card can serve as a reminder to let yourself really enjoy the abundant pleasures in your life.
-Even things that seem simple, like a bowl of cereal and a roof over your head – can seem like ultimate luxuries if you have the right perspective.
 There’s also an interesting balance at work in this card.
 On one hand, it is always a good idea to appreciate the luxuries we already have, but on the other hand, we don’t want to become too complacent.
 It’s good to continue to stretch ourselves and expand our horizons even when we are perfectly content where we are now.